results on our special

 7. Run fans in reverse

 This might sound a bit stupid, but if you have fans in your home and run them in reverse (which should be clockwise), they will push the hot air to the bottom, leaving you with warm feet.
-Since warm feet is equal to eternal happiness, you can change your whole attitude just by the click of a button.
+Since warm feet are equal to eternal happiness, you can change your entire attitude just by the click of a button.